 - Book your hotel.

-Information about conference hotels is available here.
+Information about conference hotels will be available on January 2, 2019.
 If hotel rooms are not available through our block(s), you may be asked to signed up for a waitlist.
 We recommend that you pair up with other student attendees and share the cost of the room.
 Keep in mind this cost can also be shared as part of the student travel reimbursement.

 Once you register, there's five steps to take to prepare for SCIS.